-Anne is recruiting students interested in pursuing a M.S. or Ph.D in Applied Geology who have research interests in urban hydrology, groundwater-stream interactions, or watershed hydrology.
-After perusing this site and the Department of Geology web pages, please contact Anne for more information.
+Students interested in pursuing a M.S. or Ph.D in Applied Geology starting in fall 2014 who have research interests in urban hydrology, groundwater-stream interactions, or watershed hydrology should peruse this site and the Department of Geology web pages, then please contact Anne for more information.

 Continuing Students at UNC Charlotte

-Anne had four students complete M.S. degrees in Earth Sciences at UNC Charlotte.
+Anne had six students complete M.S. degrees at UNC Charlotte.

-- Alea Tuttle completed her degree in summer 2012, and she now works for Wildlands Engineering.
+- Alea Tuttle completed her degree M.S. degree in Earth Sciences in summer 2012, and she now works for Wildlands Engineering in Charlotte, North Carolina.

-- Brandon Blue completed his degree in summer 2012 and is now job hunting in Florida and North Carolina.
+- Brandon Blue completed his M.S. degree in Earth Sciences in summer 2012 and he now works for PortMiami in Miami, Florida.

-- Ralph McGee completed his degree in spring 2011, and he works for Hart and Hickman.
+- Ralph McGee completed his M.S. degree in Earth Sciences in spring 2011, and he works for Hart and Hickman in Charlotte, North Carolina.

-- Cameron Moore completed his degree in spring 2011, he works for Apex Environmental.
+- Cameron Moore completed his M.S. degree in Earth Sciences in spring 2011, he works for Apex Environmental in Mooresville, NC.